ldover29/Red_Vs_Blue-Project/README.md

 ![name-of-you-image](https://github.com/ldover29/Red_Vs_Blue_Project/blob/775e4bddce20634c247b0dc21a4d30fefb18d59e/Images/Screenshot%202021-11-06%20113801.png)
 ![name-of-you-image](https://github.com/ldover29/Red_Vs_Blue_Project/blob/775e4bddce20634c247b0dc21a4d30fefb18d59e/Images/Screenshot%202021-11-06%20114329.png)

 After navigating to the secrect folder directory by typing http://192.168.1.105/company_folders/secret_folder/, there was a road block.
 Credentials were needed.
 A login screen pops up and states "For Ashton's eyes only".
 More research into the "meet_our_team" directory was done to find out more information on Ashton.
-Nothing jumped out.